-Squash is usually paired with heavy dishes like risotto or creamy pastas.
-This brothy soup however, showcases the richness of the kabocha against a much lighter backdrop.
+Squash is usually paired with heavy dishes like risotto or creamy pasta.
+This brothy soup, however, showcases the richness of the kabocha against a much lighter backdrop.

 Kabocha’s seaweed co-star enlivens the soup with minerals (calcium, magnesium, potassium, iodine, iron, and zinc) and is touted by some of the gurus as being essential to detoxifying and overall health.

 If you don’t prepare a lot of Japanese food, this dish will require a special trip.
 I was short of only two ingredients, but thankfully there’s an Asian market half a mile down the road.
 Plus, I’ll take any excuse to shop somewhere where most of what I buy will be new taste sensations.
 I biked there for udon noodles and kelp, and was back in time to have the whole thing simmering away in under an hour.

 Udon noodles are thick and chewy Japanese wheat flour noodles often found packaged fresh in the refrigerator section.
 If you can’t find them, you can substitute almost any type of Asian noodle.
 These give the stew a certain heft we’re all craving this time of year, and it’s worth seeking them out.

 As for the other obscure ingredients, I promise that you’ll enjoy having some of them on hand.
 Shoyu and mirin are great marinades, dressing ingredients, and deli-tofu staples.
 The original recipe called for kelp, which is a brownish color and comes in sheets you then remove.
 I used a thinner seaweed (hijiki? arame?) which I liked enough to leave in the soup.

 Japanese food always leaves me with a clean, fresh feeling.
 This delicate yet chunky soup, thanks again to the geniuses at Veganomicon, is no exception.

 Shiitake dashi broth: